MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/index.md

                     </div>
                     <div class="cardText">
                         <h3>Migrate to Office 365</h3>
-                <p>Learn how to migrate your existing on-premises infrastructure to Office 365 and the Microsoft cloud.</p>
+                <p>Migrate your existing on-premises infrastructure to Office 365 and the Microsoft cloud.</p>
                     </div>
                 </div>
             </div>